 Our Special Educational Needs Coordinator (SENDCo) is: Ms Jenny Power

-Ms Power is the Senior Assistant Head and Team Leader for Lower Key Stage Two.
-She has a teaching commitment of one and a half days a week in Lower Key Stage Two.
+Ms Power is the Senior Assistant Head.
 She is contactable through the school office/ email

-- our SENDco has 27 years’ experience of teaching pupils identified has having additional needs and has been the SENDco for 16 years.
+- Our SENDCo has 31 years’ experience of teaching pupils identified has having additional needs and has been the SENDco for 20

-- school employs two Higher Level Teaching Assistants (HLTA’s) within a team of 16 TAs who are trained to deliver a range of interventions to small groups or on a 1:1 basis.
+- The school employs four Higher Level Teaching Assistants (HLTA) within a team of 18 TAs who are trained to deliver a range of interventions to small groups or on a 1:1 basis.

-- staff trained in manual handling have refresher training every two years.
+- Staff trained in manual handling has refresher training every two years.

-- The SENDco and relevant staff (i.e. staff directly involved with children with a specific need) trainingis updated in areas such as Dyslexia, Working Memory, Autism Spectrum Condition, Speech and Language Needs, Precision Teaching, Downs Syndrome, Fine Motor Skills and Inference Training.
+- The SENDCo and relevant staff (i.e. staff directly involved with children with a specific need) training is updated in areas such as Dyslexia, Working Memory, Autistic Spectrum Condition, Speech and Language Needs, Hearing and Vision Impairment, Sensory processing differences, Emotional regulation.

-- Staff have received training (i.e. staff directly involved with children with specific need relating to the course) in areas such as meeting the needs of pupils with Autism – using the Picture Exchange Communication System, Pathological Demand Avoidance, Colourful Semantics, Elklan Speech and Language Training, Selective Mutism, and gross and fine motor skills.
+- Staff have received training (i.e. staff directly involved with children with specific need relating to the course) in areas such as meeting the needs of pupils with Autism – using the Picture Exchange Communication System, Pathological Demand Avoidance, Colourful Semantics, ELKLAN Speech and Language Training, Selective Mutism, sensory processing and gross and fine motor skills development.

 - CPD training is offered regularly to enhance the school’s Improvement Plan and afford personal development to staff.

-- particular support is given to trainee teachers, Newly Qualified Teachers (NQTs), Recently Qualified Teachers (RQTs) and other new members of staff.
+- Particular support is given to trainee teachers, Early Career Teachers (ECTs) Recently Qualified Teachers (RQTs) and other new members of staff.

-- throughout the year our Special Educational Needs Co-ordinator attends SENDco network meetings, Vulnerable Children Network meetings, an annual SENDco conference organised by Catalyst Psychology to support Special Educational Needs Co-ordinators with work in school, affording an opportunity to discuss special educational needs issues with colleagues in other schools and disseminate information regarding current practice to colleagues in our school.
+- Throughout the year our Special Educational Needs Co-ordinator attends SENDco network meetings, an annual SENDco conference organised by Catalyst Psychology to support Special Educational Needs Co-ordinators with work in school, affording an opportunity to discuss special educational needs issues with colleagues in other schools and disseminate information regarding current practice to colleagues in our school.

-- in the summer term meetings are held to discuss the transition of pupils with SEND to new classes/ new year groups and information on class provision maps shared.
-The SENDco will deliver an over view of pupils with SEND to the whole staff group at the beginning of each academic year as part of the schools induction.
-The whole school provision map is reviewed and updated every term, or when deemed necessary if new pupils are admitted to the school.
+- In the summer term meetings are held to discuss the transition of pupils with SEND to new classes/ new year groups and information on class provision maps shared.
+One Page profiles are updated.
+The SENDco will communicate with Secondary Schools and meetings arranged with receiving schools if required.

-6. How is equipment and facilities to support children with SEND secured?
+6. How are equipment and facilities to support children with SEND secured?

 - an area of low stimulation for a child with a specific diagnosis